devarsh170407/signal_ICT_DevarshBhatt_92400133073/README.md

 ## Installation

 ### From TestPyPI (Remote Installation)
-To install the package from the TestPyPI repository after a successful upload, use the following command:
+To install the package use the following command:

 ```bash
 pip install -i https://test.pypi.org/simple/ signal-ICT-DevarshBhatt-92400133073==2.0.0